FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/extending_schema.md

 You can find more information about writing schemas packages in [How to write a schema package](https://nomad-lab.eu/prod/v1/docs/howto/plugins/schema_packages.html) in the NOMAD documentation.

-In order to extend the `nomad-simulations` schema, as it will be done throughout the example in this page, [add the schema packages when generating the plugin template](parser_plugins.md/#start-plugin).
-This will create a sub-folder `src/<parser_name>/schema_packages` and a Python file `mypackage.py` in your parser plugin project.
+In order to extend the `nomad-simulations` schema, [add the schema packages when generating the plugin template](parser_plugins.md/#start-plugin).
+This will create a sub-folder `src/<parser_name>/schema_packages` and a Python file `schema_package.py` in your parser plugin project.

 In this page, we will learn about extending the current `nomad-simulations` schema, and more specifically, the [`AtomsState`](nomad_simulations.md/#atomsstate) information.
 We will use the same `PySCF` example, `glycine.log`, as in [Parser Plugins](parser_plugins.md).
-In that mainfile, we are interested on parsing the simulation cell information for each atom, i.e., we are interested on storing the `AtomicCell` and its `AtomsState`.
+In that mainfile, we are interested on parsing the simulation cell information for each atom, i.e., we are interested on storing the geometrical state information in `AtomicCell` and in `AtomsState`.
 This information appears in `glycine.log` as:
 ```txt
 ...
 [INPUT] Symbol           X                Y                Z      unit          X                Y                Z       unit  Magmom